trufflesuite/trufflesuite.com/src/docs/tezos/truffle/quickstart.md

     $ truffle migrate

-See the [Deploying your Contracts]() section for more information on how to write and use Truffle's deployment scripts.
+See the [Deploying Tezos contracts](/docs/tezos/truffle/quick-start/deploying-tezos-contracts) section for more information on how to write and use Truffle's deployment scripts.

 ## Testing Contracts